The Membership Table at Jordan Pond

 The Trenton Village Connector Trail Committee

 With support and volunteer help from Friends of Acadia, this group of Trenton citizens built and now maintains the Trenton Trail, a public walking/nature trail behind the Acadia Gateway Center.
-With interpretive panels and a boardwalk out to a native heath—one of Trenton’s best-kept secrets—the trail will be inaugurated in June 2013.
+With interpretive panels and a boardwalk out to a native heath—one of Trenton’s best-kept secrets—the trail was inaugurated in June 2013.

 To learn more about these and other volunteer opportunities, contact Friends of Acadia at 207-288-3340 or use our volunteer information request form.